buntylm/Secure-iOS-Guidelines/README.md

   - Detection Debugger.
 Use above mentioned `Objective C`
       - (bool) AmIBeingDebugged;
   - User and Application data stored securely
       - SQLCipher
       - Keychain
       - Decryption key generation – Use iOS AES Crypto library
   - Proper use of Keychain
+      - Remove back up policies.
       - Use of protection classes
-  - Prevent the backup
+  - Prevent the backup for Keychain and files with in document directory.
   - Insecure Deletion of Data
   - Caching of HTTP Request/Response, Default behavior will cache it into cache.db file
   - Use of Authentication Token